 Go To Marker

 The marker is the green cross that is deposited on an image by clicking with the left mouse button.
 Use this button to move the stage to the location corresponding to the marker position in the currently active image.
+This button will also work when the marker point is placed in the purple border outside the image or in the gray region when an image has been shifted with the right mouse button.

 Use this button to load in the image for a map, if the current item is a map.
 The image will be left in the buffer used for read-in images (typically E).
 If the map is a montage, the overview will be copied from B to this buffer.
 Maps can be loaded regardless of whether another file is open for saving images.
 If the current item is a point that was drawn on a montaged map, this button is relabeled Load Piece and it will load a frame containing this point.
 If the point is relatively near an edge or corner, the program will synthesize a frame from 2 or 4 overlapping pieces.